-To demonstrate the effectiveness of our proposed SG-CADVLM approach, we compare its performance against several baseline methods.
+To evaluate the effectiveness of the proposed SG-CADVLM framework, we compare its performance against several baseline methods using Qwen as the shared backbone.
 These baselines represent different existing approaches to scenario generation.
 Our comparative evaluation focuses on two key aspects of scenario generation: static road network generation and dynamic trajectory generation.

-We carefully selected 4 methods to compare with our method, which includes:
+We carefully selected 4 methods to compare with our method, which include: